JuliaCJ/FA23Hackathon---Shipping-Container-Optimizer/README.md

 This solution was made in ~48 hours and serves as a first-draft/ mock-up.
 For this reason we had to make certain assumptions and estimations for things like cost, size, and weight.

 Some equations may also be inaccurate.
-For this olution, we assumed all containers/ pallets/ items would be a rectange, but we understand that some items might have more complex shapes that weren't taken into account.
+For this solution, we assumed all containers/ pallets/ items would be a rectange, but we understand that some items might have more complex shapes that weren't taken into account.